 Note: Since the exact boundaries of the South Loop are often disputed, my list does NOT include Chinatown, University Village or restaurants that straddle the border of The Loop and the South Loop.

 What: This colorful, family-owned, Spanish restaurant is my favorite spot in the South Loop.
-The hot and cold tapas are great and there is live flamenco dancing on Saturday nights.
-Brunch is served on the weekends.
+The hot and cold tapas are excellent, and there is live flamenco dancing on Saturday nights.
+They serve brunch on the weekends.

 Where: 1530 S. State St.

 What: This James Beard Foundation award semi-finalist is serving contemporary American cuisine.
 Oysters and tasting menus are available.
 I recommend the Acadia burger.